Summer Hours: Monday-Friday, 9:00am-5:00pm

 Not a GSU student but still interested in counseling services?

-Free counseling is available for those who are not currently enrolled GSU students through the University Counseling Lab.
+The University Counseling Lab offers, FREE counseling services to those who are not currently enrolled GSU students.
 For more information, call 708.534.4545 or click here.

 - Adjusting to social life at college

 making friends, and developing a support system at college

 - Difficulties in relationships with

 - Feeling unmotivated or depressed